Jasonfan06/vigenere_cipher_tool/README.md

 # Vigenère Cipher TUI Tool

-A powerful, interactive Vigenère Cipher tool built with Python.
-This tool allows for encryption, decryption, and automatic decryption of messages using various cryptanalysis techniques, all within a text-based user interface (TUI) powered by the `rich` library.
+A no-nonsense, interactive tool for encrypting, decrypting, and breaking Vigenère ciphers.
+Built with Python and the `rich` library for a smooth text-based user interface (TUI).
+Perfect for anyone interested in cryptography or just looking to mess around with ciphers.

 ## Features

-- **Encrypt**: Encrypt plaintext using a specified keyword.
-- **Decrypt**: Decrypt ciphertext using a specified keyword.
-- **Auto-Decrypt**: Attempt to decrypt ciphertext without a keyword using:
+- **Encrypt**: Give it some text and a keyword, and it’ll spit out the encrypted result.
+- **Decrypt**: Feed it an encrypted message with the correct keyword, and it’ll decrypt it for you.
+- **Auto-Decryption**: Don’t have the keyword?
+No problem.
+This tool will take a shot at breaking the cipher for you using:
-  - **Kasiski Examination** for identifying probable key lengths.
+  - **Kasiski Examination**: Finds repeating patterns to guess the key length.
-  - **Friedman Test** to statistically estimate the key length.
+  - **Friedman Test**: Statistical analysis to estimate key length.
-  - **Frequency Analysis** to deduce individual keyword shifts.
+  - **Frequency Analysis**: Uses English letter frequency to figure out the keyword shifts.

 ## Requirements

-- Python 3
+- **Python 3**
-- `rich` library for TUI elements.
+- **rich** library for the TUI display.
+- **english_quadgrams.txt**: A file with English quadgram data for cryptanalysis (more on that below).

-## Installation
+## Setup

-1. **Clone the Repository**:
+1. **Clone This Repository**
    ```bash
    git clone https://github.com/jasonfan06/vigenere_cipher_tool.git
    cd vigenere_cipher_tool